frangio/parse-typed-args/README.md

 A function that will be used to convert the option value to another type.

+## Roadmap

+This project is not feature complete yet.
+These are some planned features:

+- Collapsed short flags (`-abc` &rarr; `-a -b -c`)
+- Typed positional arguments
+- Auto generated help text
+- Opt-in preconfigured flags (help, version)
+- Subcommands

 ## Acknowledgment

 This project was inspired by the [oclif] framework.